kevinmcaleer/kevsrobots.com/web/_reviews/wukong-2040.md

 ## Wukong 2040 by Elecfreaks

-The `ELECFREAKS Wukong2040 Breakout Board For Raspberry Pi Pico` is a Raspberry Pi Pico expansion board, aimed at education, and hobbyists.
+The [`ELECFREAKS Wukong2040 Breakout Board For Raspberry Pi Pico`](https://shop.elecfreaks.com/products/elecfreaks-wukong2040-expansion-board-adapter-for-raspberry-pi-pico){:class="dotted"} is a Raspberry Pi Pico expansion board, aimed at education, and hobbyists.

 The Pico or Pico W (not included) simply slots into the header socket on the board and can be powered by the onboard 18650, or by the Pico's Micro-B USB connector.